Postpartum Depression Resource Guide

 Email us for additions and updates: [email protected] There is no charge for this listing.

-- We maintain a directory of breastfeeding-friendly therapists and providers area moms have recommended in our Facebook group’s files.
-However, there are several Chicago-area mental healthcare providers that have specific expertise working with breastfeeding women: Peggy Healy, LCSW, IBCLC, Joy Davy, MS, LCPC, NCC (retired, LLLL), Jen Underwood, LCSW and Sarah Cline, LCSW.
+- We maintain a directory of breastfeeding-friendly therapists and providers area moms have suggested.
+However, there are several Chicago-area mental healthcare providers that have specific expertise working with breastfeeding women: Peggy Healy, LCSW, (former IBCLC), Joy Davy, MS, LCPC, NCC (retired, LLLL), Jen Underwood, LCSW and Sarah Cline, LCSW, and Dr. Erika Knuth.
 Local psychologists and Dr. Mirjam Quinn and Dr. Sarah Allen have also worked with Breastfeed Chicago.

 - The Haven Group (Individual Counseling and Support Groups)